HIV: Why young African women are most at risk

 - Women account for 60% of the total number of people living with HIV in sub-Saharan Africa

-- USAID: Young women are facing a triple threat; high risk of HIV infection, low rates of HIV testing and poor adherence to HIV treatment
+- UNAIDS: Young women are facing a triple threat; high risk of HIV infection, low rates of HIV testing and poor adherence to HIV treatment

 (CNN)The number of new HIV infections 'is not declining' and young women the world over are still at risk.

-"Young women are facing a triple threat; high risk of HIV infection, low rates of HIV testing and poor adherence to HIV treatment," said Michel Sidibé, USAID Executive Director said in his 2016 World AIDS Day message.
+"Young women are facing a triple threat; high risk of HIV infection, low rates of HIV testing and poor adherence to HIV treatment," said Michel Sidibé, UNAIDS Executive Director said in his 2016 World AIDS Day message.

 UN Women identified additional factors that prevent adolescent girls and young women from protecting themselves against HIV; gender-based violence, limited access to health care and education coupled with systems and policies that do not address the needs of young people.

-According to a 2015 USAID, young women aged 15- 24 had the highest risk of being infected with HIV. in sub-Saharan Africa, the most affected region in the world, the situation is even more alarming.
+According to a 2015 UNAIDS report, young women aged 15- 24 had the highest risk of being infected with HIV.
+In sub-Saharan Africa, the most affected region in the world, the situation is even more alarming.
 Women account for 60% of the total number of people living with the virus in west and central Africa.

 "Africa still has a very patriarchal culture," Francis Umoh, the program director for Positive Action for Treatment Access (PATA), a Nigerian NGO that supports people living with HIV, told CNN.
 "Many women are not allowed to negotiate the use of condoms."